-We’ve done the milk surface tension science before, but I’ve never done it with Bo.
+We’ve done the milk surface tension science experiment for kids before, but I’ve never done it with Bo.
 She absolutely loved this magic milk rainbow science experiment!
 She wanted to keep trying it over and over again until we ran out of milk (and almost ran out of food coloring).
-This science demonstration is a hit with kids of all ages, but preschoolers will especially love it.
+This science demonstration and St. Patrick’s Day STEM activity is a hit with kids of all ages, but preschoolers will especially love it.

 Magic Milk Rainbow Science Experiment for Preschool

 This quick science experiment is the perfect easy science experiment for preschoolers (and for adults short on time).